richard-smith-67/SearchApi/README.md

 dotnet restore
 ```

-4. To start the API, navigate to the SearchApi folder and run the following command:
+4. To start the API, run the following command:

 ```
 dotnet run